SikuliX/sikulix.github.io/docs/intro.md

 - we want to achieve something
 - we use an application for that (e.g. the browser to access web content)
+- the following steps might be repeated several times
   - we click some buttons, links or other visuals
-- we wait for the app to react and shows the expected result on the screen
+  - we wait for the app to react and show the expected result on the screen
-- we fill in some text somewhere and press some functional keys like TAB or ENTER
+  - we fill in some text somewhere and press some keys like TAB or ENTER
+  - we might have to click some button to go on
   - we wait some more for some expected reaction or result

 **This is a visual workflow.**